hmjbarbosa/WRFLibsInstall/README.md

 - one config script for each compiler (gcc, amd, intel)
 - one install script for each library that calls the config script
-- one main script that calls all of install scripts.
+- one main script that calls all install scripts.

 ## Usage